 A feedback form was created in Darzin and made available for the participants to fill out either online or by post.
 Automatic quantitative reports were generated by Darzin to show some general trends.
+Public consultation for this wind farm was done efficiently through the implementation of Darzin.
 The screenshot below shows some figures drawn from the feedback form.

 A registration form created in Darzin was embedded onto Vattenfall website to capture details of people who want to be kept up to date as the project progresses (screenshot below).

 Consultation with stakeholders through other communication channels such as phone calls, face to face meetings, emails, etc were also captured in Darzin for tracking and reporting.